top of page

 BMWC's mission is stemming out of our larger vision of the world where all consumers in their communities, respectively, and from all backgrounds are being supported to thrive.

 Together, we bring forth different observers with new eyes (lens), new conversations, and healthier habits.
-BMWC facilitates a process of educational services and training of a clinically vetted and innovative peer mentoring model.
+BMWC facilitates a process of educational services, coupled with an innovative peer mentoring model.

 Wali Mutazammil